Architct15/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 #Code Book for Getting and Cleaning Data: Course Project

+The tidy data set is contained in the file "activity_data_mean.txt"

 ##Variables in the tidy data set

 1. Subject - An integer assigned to the test subject.
 There are 30 subjects participating in the test.